dragonflyoss/d7y.io/blog/2022-01-17-containerd-accepted-nydus-snapshotter/index.md

 The underlying technique is a newly designed, container optimized and oriented read-only filesystem named **Rafs**.
 Several approaches are provided to create rafs format container image.
 The image can be pushed and stored in standard registry since it is compatible with OCI image and distribution specifications.
-A nydus image can be converted from a OCI source image where metadata and files data are split into a "bootstrap" and one or more "blobs" together with necessary manifest.json and config.json.
+A nydus image can be converted from an OCI source image where metadata and files data are split into a "bootstrap" and one or more "blobs" together with necessary manifest.json and config.json.
 Development of integration with Buildkit is in progress.